-The invention of movable type at about the same time by Johannes Gutenberg revolutionized the dissemination of knowledge and public learning.
+The invention of movable type at about the same time by Johannes Gutenberg transformed the spread of knowledge and public learning.
 For the first time, the Bible as well as other books and documents could be mass-produced and placed in the hands of common people at an affordable cost.

 The Renaissance made the Reformation possible

-The renewed pursuit of knowledge, the loosening of traditional hierarchies, the growing dissatisfaction with worldliness and corruption in the church, and the revival of scholarly interesting in ancient pagan and Christian sources all began during the Renaissance and laid the groundwork for the Reformation.
+Renewed pursuit of knowledge, loosening of traditional hierarchies, growing dissatisfaction with corruption in the church, and revival of scholarly interest in classical and Christian sources all began during the Renaissance and laid the groundwork for the Reformation.

 Real people, not stereotypes

-The public perception of the leading reformers is rather less positive: dour churchmen arguing about fine points of theology, spreading their austere brand of religion across Northern Europe.
-Much is made of their personal failings, some of which were admittedly quite troubling: Luther’s virulent anti-Semitism, Calvin’s alleged approval of burning the heretic Michael Servetus at the stake in Geneva, a story beset by distortions and half-truths.
+On the other hand, public perception of the leading reformers is less charitable: dour churchmen arguing about fine points of theology, spreading their austere brand of religion across Northern Europe.
+Much is made of their personal failings, some of which are indeed troubling: Luther’s virulent anti-Semitism; Calvin’s alleged approval of burning the heretic Servetus at the stake in Geneva, a story beset by distortions and half-truths.

-Even within the modern church, these men are often viewed as troubled individuals wrestling with personal demons, overreacting to the issues of their day and causing rifts within the church that have yet to heal.
-Conversely, some church traditions continue to put them on a pedestal as nearly infallible champions of moral and doctrinal purity, almost on par with the apostles and prophets of Scripture.
+Even in modern Christian circles, these men are sometimes viewed as troubled individuals wrestling with personal demons, overreacting to the issues of their day and causing rifts within the church that have yet to heal.
+Conversely, some church traditions continue to put them on pedestals as nearly infallible champions of doctrinal purity, almost on par with the apostles and prophets of Scripture.

-The truth, as might be expected, lies somewhere in the middle.
+The truth, as one might suspect, lies somewhere in the middle.
 The leading figures of the Reformation were real people of their time, not cardboard stereotypes.
-They were neither heroes nor monsters, but merely flawed men of God, seeking to lead the church back to a Biblically faithful standard.
-Despite their failings, God used them to rekindle a love for Christ and a commitment to His Gospel on a cultural scale unseen since the close of the New Testament.
+They were neither paragons nor monsters, but flawed men of God, seeking to lead the church back to a biblical faith.
+Despite their failings, God used them to rekindle a love for Christ and a commitment to his Gospel on a cultural scale unseen since the close of the New Testament.

 Parallel strands in a braid of divine providence

-The Renaissance, far from being a godless enterprise, was a rediscovery of the cultural mandate given by God to humanity in the Garden.
+The Renaissance, far from being a godless enterprise, was a rediscovery of the cultural mandate that God had given to humanity from the beginning.
 It was a pursuit of art and science and learning, a commitment to celebrate and explore the created order and the nature of humankind, fearfully and wonderfully made.

-The Reformation, for its part, was neither a mistake nor an idealized moment in sacred history.
-It too was a rediscovery, building upon the achievements of the Renaissance to shine the light of Scripture on the culture and church of its day.
+The Reformation, for its part, was neither a mistake nor a stainless moment in sacred history.
+It too was a rediscovery, built on the achievements of the Renaissance to shine the light of Scripture on the culture and church of its day.
 In so doing, it released the liberating power of the Gospel to transform lives and societies via faith in the finished work of Christ.

-What the Renaissance began, the Reformation reinforced and expanded with Scriptural truth.
+What the Renaissance began, the Reformation reinforced and expanded with scriptural truth.
 Taken together, the Renaissance and Reformation are best seen as parallel strands in a braid of divine providence.
-God used each of them to embody different facets of His Gospel with unprecedented clarity on an individual and societal level.
-Their influence has echoed through the church and Western culture for 500 years and will likely continue to do so for many more.
+God used each of them to embody different facets of his Gospel with unprecedented clarity on an individual and societal level.
+Their influence has echoed through the church and Western culture for over 500 years and will likely continue to do so for many more.

 © 2019 Focus on the Family (Canada) Association.
 All rights reserved.